 - Locker rooms will be used for changing.
 Our district will monitor locker room use.
 Clothes will be stored in a bag or locker. - PE classes will take place outside whenever possible.
-This may mean that classes are outdoors on cooler days as well. - Students will not be required to wear a mask during PE class when engaged in physical activity.
-Students are encouraged to maintain social distance when not wearing a mask. - All students will wash hands or use hand sanitizer after using PE equipment. - If possible, shared equipment will be wiped down by staff members or students.
+This may mean that classes are outdoors on cooler days as well. - Hand sanitizer is available to students and staff before and after using PE materials. - If possible, shared equipment will be wiped down by staff members or students.